 103-1.03 AWARD OF CONTRACT.
 The Department will award the Contract to the lowest responsible and responsive bidder unless it rejects all bids.
-The Department will notify all bidders in writing of its intent to award.
+The Department will notify all bidders in writing via email, fax, or U.S. Mail of its intent to award.